DevSlop/pixi-crs/README.md

 | Start Testcafe| Testcafe Docker      | npm install testcafe  | Testcafe Docker       | Testcafe Docker          | Testcafe Docker       |
 | Log Analysis  | docker exec cat logfile | docker exec cat logfile | docker exec cat logfile | docker exec cat logfile | docker exec cat logfile|

+## Local Startup of Pixi and CRS

+If you want to start Pixi and the CRS locally you can run:

+`docker-compose --env-file compose-local.env up -d`

+Then you can reach Pixi directly: http://localhost:8000/.
+And the WAF with Pixi as the backend: http://localhost:8080/.

 ## Further Reading

 ### Description of the CI Pipeline